EdDataScienceEES/tutorial-annacumming/tutorial.md

 - There is no error in the measurement of the explanatory variable
 - The response variable varies in a linear manner with respect to the explanatory variable

-This diagram illustrates what we mean by normally distributed residuals: <br/>
-*Diagram of normally distributed residuals for linear regression* <br/>

 ## 5. Testing the Assumptions of Linear Regressions
 We want to quantify the relationship between sand content (continuous) and total base saturation (continuous) so ideally we would run a linear regression but first we need to test that our data meets the assumptions. <br/>